broken1999/ChinaAShare/User's_Guide.md

 ## Details of [ChinaAshare/retrieve_2015_data/retrieve2015data.py](https://github.com/broken1999/ChinaAShare/blob/master/retrieve_2015_data/retrieve2015data.py)
 1. One does **NOT** need to run [ChinaAshare/retrieve_2015_data/retrieve2015data.py](https://github.com/broken1999/ChinaAShare/blob/master/retrieve_2015_data/retrieve2015data.py).
-The program is designed to download the stock data of 2015 to the hard disk, named as \*.pkl files.
-However, the \*.pkl files are readily given in the Github folder [ChinaAshare/retrieve_2015_data/](https://github.com/broken1999/ChinaAShare/blob/master/retrieve_2015_data/).
+The program is designed to download the stock data of 2015 to the hard disk, named as HighPoint2015.pkl, which is readily given in the Github folder [ChinaAshare/retrieve_2015_data/](https://github.com/broken1999/ChinaAShare/blob/master/retrieve_2015_data/).
-2. One could change the date range in the [ChinaAshare/retrieve_2015_data/retrieve2015data.py](https://github.com/broken1999/ChinaAShare/blob/master/retrieve_2015_data/retrieve2015data.py) to get data of years other than 2015.
-The program might need to be run several times to get full copy of large data, as the web scraping process of the free data source is not stable.
+2. Nevertheless, one could change the date range in the [ChinaAshare/retrieve_2015_data/retrieve2015data.py](https://github.com/broken1999/ChinaAShare/blob/master/retrieve_2015_data/retrieve2015data.py) to get data of years other than 2015.
-* Sample input and output: None
+* Sample input and output: no input needed; output is file HighPoint2015.pkl
 * Variables, functions and parameters explained:<br>
 `Time_rangemin` the start date of data retrieval<br>
 `Time_rangemax` the end date of data retrieval<br>